boonlogic/boon-docs/docs/Amber_REST.md

     {
-      "featureCount":  number of features (dimensionality of each data sample) "streamingWindowSize": streaming window size (number of samples) "samplesToBuffer": number of initial samples to load before autotuning "learningRateNumerator": sensor "graduates" (i.e. transitions from learning to monitoring mode) if fewer than learningRateNumerator new clusters are created in the last learningRateDenominator samples
+      "featureCount":  number of features (dimensionality of each data sample) "streamingWindowSize": streaming window size (number of samples) "samplesToBuffer": number of initial samples to load before autotuning (default 10000) "learningRateNumerator": sensor "graduates" (i.e. transitions from learning to monitoring mode) if fewer than learningRateNumerator new clusters are created in the last learningRateDenominator samples (default 10)
-      "learningRateDenominator': see learningRateNumerator
+      "learningRateDenominator': see learningRateNumerator (default 10000)
-      "learningMaxClusters": sensor graduates if this many clusters are created "learningMaxSamples": sensor graduates if this many samples are processed }
+      "learningMaxClusters": sensor graduates if this many clusters are created (default 1000) "learningMaxSamples": sensor graduates if this many samples are processed (default 1000000) "anomalyHistoryWindow": number of past samples to use when assessing historical anomalies (default 10000) "features": [
+        {
+          "label": label for this feature
+          "min": (optional) minimum value for this feature - data values below this will be clipped into min/max range "max": (optional) maximum value for this feature - data values above this will be clipped into min/max range "submitRule": (optional) whether updates to this feature's value should submit the feature vector for inference in fusion mode (see /PUT config).
+One of "submit", "nosubmit" (default is "submit")
+        }
+        ... (for all features)
+      ]
+    }

+`"featureCount"` is meant as a shortcut which will config features with default labels and find smart min/max values during autotuning.
+If `"features"` is provided, the number of elements must agree with `"featureCount"` and the features are then configured explicitly according to the `"features"` array.

 Response body: